*originally posted October 12, 2009

 Police arrested McKinney and Henderson shortly thereafter, finding the bloody gun as well as the victim's shoes and wallet in their truck.
-The two men had attempted to persuade their girlfriends to provide alibis.
-They used the gay panic defense, arguing that they beat, tortured and killed Matthew Shepard because he came on to them.
-They even tired to say they only wanted to rob him, not hurt him.
+The two men had attempted to persuade their girlfriends to provide alibis, and used the "Gay Panic" defense, arguing that they beat, tortured and killed Matthew Shepard because he came on to them.
+They even tried to say they only wanted to rob him, not hurt him.

 But they hurt an entire community.

 Russell Henderson pleaded guilty in April, 1999, and agreed to testify against Aaron McKinney to avoid the death penalty; he was given two consecutive life sentences.
 The jury found Aaron McKinney guilty of felony murder, and as they began to deliberate on the death penalty, Shepard's parents brokered a deal, resulting in McKinney receiving two consecutive life terms without the possibility of parole.

 In a statement read to the court, Dennis Shepard told McKinney the sentence means:

 “You won’t be a symbol.
 No years of publicity, no chance of commutation, no nothing—just a miserable future and a miserable end.
 It works for me….
 Mr. McKinney, I give you life in the memory of one who no longer lives.
 May you have a long life, and may you thank Matthew every day for it.”